 Just a simple program you can follow to complete your first novel (and every novel after that) quickly and efficiently.

-Now let's get to it!

 Step One: Adjust Your Mindset

 Successful writing has more to do with education than it does with inspiration.
 Get it out of your head that writing is a magical talent handed down onto a rare chosen few by the Muse.
 It's not.
 Writing is a craft.
 You need to acknowledge it as such and begin educating yourself about the art form (via books, courses, workshops, articles, podcasts, coaching, etc.).
 You'll work to continually improve your writing skills throughout the novel drafting process, and, if you are smart, throughout your entire career as an author.